Do You Need an Outsourced CFO?

 - You recently received capital to put toward the expansion of your business, and now that you are scaling and expecting to see growth, you'll want to inform your investors about the profit margins, customer acquisition costs, and other performance indicators.

-- You only had one employee in charge of managing the entire financial side of your company, but that person recently put in his or her two-week notice.
+- You only have one employee in charge of managing the entire financial side of your company, but that person recently put in his or her two-week notice.
 Now that you know your financial department requires more support, hiring an outsourced CFO may be the right call to handle financial planning and data analysis for your business.

 - You're interested in garnering more financial insight so that you can better comprehend the financial statements that you receive from your bookkeeper on a regular basis.

-- You would like to implement an objective third party who can help you understand the ways your business performs well in addition to where operations are falling short.
+- You would like to implement an objective third party who can help you understand the ways your business performs well, in addition to, where operations are falling short.